 The Founding Committee includes Reza Aslan, Colum McCann, chairman and cofounder, and David Wroblewski.
 The Honorary Committee includes Gabriel Byrne and Salman Rushdie and many, many others.

 Salman Rushdie, Gabriel Byrne, Colum McCann, and an unknown but very lucky person

 at the Narrative4/Esquire Launch Party in NYC on May 31, 2013

 More pics from the Launch Party are available in the Gallery

 Authors in the How To Be A Man project include: Roddy Doyle, Patrick McGrath, Laura Caldwell, Ben Fountain, Téa Obreht, Michael Cunningham, James Frey, Liz Moore, Colum McCann, Salman Rushdie, Ian McEwan, Khaled Hosseini, James Lee Burke, and Edna O’Brien.
 These are the stories I’ve read so far.
 There are many, many more.
 Some are quite short, others a bit longer.
 All are touching and some are disturbing in a way that I appreciate.

-There is a great article/interview with Colum McCann at the New York Times in which he talks about Narrative4 and also his new book, Transatlantic.
+There is a great article/interview with Colum McCann at The New York Times [This article is now behind a paywall] in which he talks about Narrative4 and also his new book, Transatlantic.